Animal lovers raise thousands for dog still recovering after being set on fire

 Minor won’t be charged after tying electrical cord around dog’s neck, setting him on fire

-Buddy’s story got national attention, and Miller said people from all over the country had come forward to help pay for his medical expenses.
+Buddy’s story got national attention, and Williams said people from all over the country had come forward to help pay for his medical expenses.

 “He’s been at Mississippi State for five weeks now that’s not cheap, and he’s had a couple of procedures done, but the donations steadily come in,” said Miller.